salamiz/INFT-2201-Projects/README.md

-# INFT-2201-Project

-# Project README

 ## Design Decisions

-This project adheres to the guidelines for Java Web Enterprise dynamic applications as detailed in our coursework.
+This project adheres to the guidelines for Java Web Enterprise dynamic application implementing authentication and authorization functionalitties.
 It leverages several key technologies and practices:

 ### Framework & Server
 - **Jakarta EE** with **Gradle** for build management.